EndPointCorp/end-point-blog/2013/10/28/postgres-sed-pgdump-warnings.html.md

 the case is).

-Normally, this might be considered a fairly sloppy regex, as it doesn’t match very strictly—any lines up to and including the client_min_messages will have the word warning replaced.
+Normally, this might be considered a fairly sloppy regex, as it doesn’t match very strictly—​any lines up to and including the client_min_messages will have the word warning replaced.
 However, because we can be confident that the pg_dump output is going to remain very standard, we can let it slide.
 A more proper solution might be: